implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Normalized perpendicular.

 _description: _

-Construct a plane using this vector and `vec` (by finding the plane that both lectors lie on), and return the vector that is perpendicular to that plane (the normal to that plane).
+Construct a plane using this vector and 'vec' (by finding the plane that both lectors lie on), and return the vector that is perpendicular to that plane (the normal to that plane).

 ~~~~{.cpp}
 ofSetLogLevel(OF_LOG_NOTICE);